mrousavy/BmpPwd/README.md

 # <img src="https://github.com/mrousavy/BmpPwd/blob/master/Images/Logo.png?raw=true" width="42"> BmpPwd
 **BmpPwd** is a _Class Library_ for **en/decrypting** Text and visualizing it with a **System.Drawing.Bitmap**

 Applications like [LaZagne](https://github.com/AlessandroZ/LaZagne) can easily find stored **(and encrypted)** Passwords from various Applications.
-To prevent this, **BmpPwd** will convert your Text with your En/Decryption Algorithm of choice _(Default: Cipher)_ to an Image which contains your Text.
+To prevent this, **BmpPwd** will convert your Text with your En/Decryption Algorithm of choice _(Default: Cipher)_ to a _System.Drawing.Image_ which contains your Text.
+To get the _decrypted Text_ from the Image File, a Program must know:
+   * Location of the stored Image
+   * BmpPwd Decryption Method
+   * En/Decryption Algorithm _(Default: Cipher)_
+   * Pass-Phrase/Salt for En/Decryption Algorithm

 [Download the Demo (.zip)](https://github.com/mrousavy/BmpPwd/releases/download/1.0.0.5/BmpPwdTest.zip)